PHOTO STORY: The invasive black bullhead catfish threatens Czech fishponds

 13. 10.
 2025

 One of Medek’s fishponds near the Czech town of Kroměříž is a place where the invasive black bullhead catfish reigns beneath the surface.
 It is a serious threat to native fish and its presence needs to be carefully monitored and controlled.
 And that’s what researchers from the Institute of Vertebrate Biology of the Czech Academy of Sciences and other institutions are working on.
-The photo story was first published in the 3/2025 Czech issue of A / Magazine.
+Click on the photos for the photo story, which was first published in the 3/2025 Czech issue of A / Magazine.

 Written and prepared by: Markéta Wernerová, External Relations Division, CAO of the CAS